 The community at large can help with this.
 Have a look at projects on GitHub which are looking for help, especially those still far away from v1.0.
+The site www.arewelearningyet.com is the de facto aggregation of machine learning tools for Rust developers, and is worth keeping an eye on.
 See this list of not-yet-awesome things in Rust, most of which are related to mathematics and machine learning.
 Moreover, consider visiting the ecosystem Working Group, which is focused on the sustainability and maturity of Rust.
 And yes, don’t feel disinclined to make tools for data scientist.
 It may sound contradicting to the previous section, but that’s what the following section is for:

 I will end with a semi-open question: what makes an ideal tool or library for data scientists?
 In my opinion, we can outline a few points.